 Strawberries will be happiest and sweetest in a full sun location with fertile, well-draining soil.
 Adding compost to the area before planting is recommended to encourage good drainage, moisture retention and to boost the available nutrients.
 For good drainage, we suggest planting in a raised bed to help the plants stay free of any root rot problems, at least 10 to 12 inches high.

 Space the plants 12 to 18 inches apart.
 Plant with the roots straight down, with the middle of the crown set level with the top of the soil.
 Avoid covering the crown.
-Top dress with Down To Earth Rose and Flower fertilizer two weeks after planting to help the roots get established.
+Top dress with Down To Earth Rose & Flower 4-8-4 fertilizer two weeks after planting to help the roots get established.
 Mulching your strawberries is an effective practice to help with weed control and moisture retention.
 Many weeds will compete for nutrients and water, making it a good idea to keep your strawberry area weed free.

 June Bearing – Care